project-origin/docs/doc/concept/guide.md

 - [Merkle Tree](./merkle-tree.md) - A tree of hashes, which enables proof of inclusion and tamper-evidence.
 - [Blockchain](./blockchain.md) - Blocks chained together to form a blockchain to ensure tamper-evidence.
 - [Registry](./registry.md) - A **system** that holds the state of a streams and processes transactions.

-## Federated network
+- [Network](./network.md) - A network of registries for scalability and decentralization.

+## Orchestration and Wallets

-Now that we know how a single registry works, let's go through how multiple registries can work together.
+Now that we know how to ensure tamper-evidence, let's go through how to manage and coordinate complex transactions.

+- [Hierarchical Deterministic Keys (HD Keys)](./hd-keys.md) - A way to generate a sequence of public keys from a single master private key.
-- [Federated Network](./federated-network.md) - A network of registries that can communicate and share transactions.
+- [Wallet (Concept)](./wallet.md) - A **concept** that holds the private keys, users data and signs transactions.
-- [Orchestration](./orchestration.md) - A way to manage and coordinate the execution of multiple transactions across multiple streams.
+- [Orchestration](./orchestration.md) - A way to manage and coordinate the execution of complex transactions across multiple streams.
-- [Wallet (Concept)]() - A **concept** that holds the private keys, users data and signs transactions.
-- [WalletSystem](./wallet.md) - A **system** that holds the private keys, users data and signs transactions.
+- [Vault* (WalletSystem)](./vault.md) - A **system** that hosted system that holds many users wallets.

-## Advanced concepts
+## Additional functionality

-Now that we know the basics, let's go through some more advanced concepts.

-- [Chronicler]() - A **component** that records claims to ensure statistical data.
+The ProjectOrigin system has additional functionality that can be used to extend the system.

+- [Chronicler]() - Collecting claim information in a distributed and privacy-preserving way.